 – Very shortly after, turn right onto Eleanor’s Street and keep bearing right onto Rochester St.

-– Stay on Rochester Street (it will turn into Salmon Falls Road) all the way to Route 125 in Rochester (2020 Note: much of this road is in need of resurfacing!)
+– Stay on Rochester Street (it will turn into Salmon Falls Road) all the way to Route 125 in Rochester (2020 Note: much of this road was in need of resurfacing!)

 – Take a right on Route 125 (Milton Road) In Union 125 merges with 153.
 You will cross over Route 16 at a light.
 Dangerous intersection!

-– Follow Route 153 to where it crosses Route 25.
-Take a left onto 153/25 for a short time Conway (warning: you are crossing high-speed traffic here)
+– Follow Route 153 to where it meets with Route 25.
+Take a left onto 153/25 (warning: you are crossing high-speed traffic here)

 – In Conway, NH go straight across Main Street to Washington Street and quickly bear left onto West Side Road.